 Now, although my expectations for Under the Silver Lake were certainly quite high, one thing leaving me a little skeptical was the inclusion of [POSSIBLE MILD SPOILERS] powerful, Illuminati-esque secret societies as part of the danger Sam runs into.
 Don’t get me wrong here; the concept of such organizations and/or people pulling all the strings certainly sounds intriguing, but the way I’ve seen it used in most popular media (coughcoughcough theleftbehindseries coughcoughcough), coupled with real-life keyboard warriors aggressively exploiting the population’s fear of them for years now, seemingly left them impossible to tackle without my eyes winning Olympic Medals from rolling so hard.
-Mitchell’s thoughtful, self-aware (this is a satire, remember), and genuinely unnerving way of exploring these groups—and, thus, steering well clear of such hamminess—proved me wrong.
+Mitchell’s thoughtful, self-aware, and genuinely unnerving way of exploring these groups—and, thus, steering well clear of such hamminess—proved me wrong.
 [END SPOILERS] There may only be a few horror-ish sequences in the entire film, but they’re very hard to shake.